react-native-community/directory/README.md

   **(string)** - provide a note for the New Architecture support status, if a boolean `"true"` or `"false"` is not sufficient to describe the state of New Architecture support.

 - #### `alternatives`
   **(array of strings)** - provide a list of alternatives to the library. eg: `["expo-camera", "react-native-vision-camera"]`.
-This is used to provide a list of alternatives to a library if it is unmaintained or does not suppport the New Architecture.
+This is used to provide a list of alternatives to a library if it is unmaintained or does not support the New Architecture.

 ---